 The Overview and Scrutiny Committee may decide that it would be more appropriate for another member of staff to give evidence instead of any person named in the petition - for instance if the person has changed jobs.
 The Committee may also decide to call the relevant councillor to attend the meeting.
-Committee members will ask the questions at this meeting, but you will be able to suggest questions to the chair of the committee by contacting the Corporate Director Governance and Community Strategy up to three working days before the meeting.
+Committee members will ask the questions at this meeting, but you will be able to suggest questions to the chair of the committee by contacting the Director of Legal and Democratic Services up to three working days before the meeting.